ibeckermayer/repo_generator/README.md

 Finally, run `pip install -r requirements.txt` in your shell to get all the required python packages

 ## Usage
 Create the environment variables `HOLB_USERNAME` and `HOLB_PASS` to refer to your holberton intranet username and password respectively.
-If you plan to use this script repeatedly, it's a good idea to put these definitions in you .bashrc:
+If you plan to use this script repeatedly, it's a good idea to put these definitions in your .bashrc:

 ```
 export HOLB_USERNAME='username'